-Students work in a fully equipped industrial workshop and initially learn a range of welding techniques.
+Students work in a fully equipped industrial workshop and initially learn a range of welding techniques with an emphasis on safety.
 Students then commence the making of a set project.
 This activity will reinforce their welding skills and bring the introduction of lathe work into their skillset.
 Students will also become familiar with a range of hand and power tools.